Breakfast at Bay View Waterfront Bed & Breakfast

 Breakfast is usually at 8:30, but we can accommodate earlier or later schedules.

-Here are a couple of our favorite breakfast recipes
+Here are some of our favorite breakfast recipes

 Baked French Toast